-There are several factors to take into account when purchasing a bench vise.
+There are several factors to take into account when purchasing a woodworking vise.
 Some of them include:

 Many industries benefit from a bench vise in the workplace.
 Carpenters, welders, and machinists require a heavy-duty model to handle a lot of materials and tasks.
 If you buy a bench vise for home use, you do not need more than a 4 or 5-inch tool for DIY jobs.
 The inches denote the jaw length from end to end.